albop/eco309/slides/optimization.md

 - In principle, there can be many roots (resp maxima) within the optimization set.

-- Alorithma that find them all are called "global".
+- Algorithms that find them all are called "global".
 For instance:
   - grid search
   - simulated annealing